d0gge/password_quiz/README.md

 ## Installation

 # REQUIREMENTS
 If you want to install this you have to have cmake of 3.20 or higher version.
-Follow link to get to official [website](https://cmake.org/).
+Follow link to get to the official [website](https://cmake.org/).

 1. Clone repo
 ```